 - x2 cloves of garlic, peeled and chopped

 - x1 tablespoon of rice vinegar

-- a couple of fingers of garlic, peeled and grated
+- ginger: a couple of fingers of ginger, peeled and grated

 - x1 pepper, deseeded and sliced into bite size chunks